A rider's boot with a spur correctly applied to a horse, a refined cue that does not hurt.

 Next, turn your focus to your partner.
 Every horse is an individual, and their training and personality play a huge role in whether spurs are appropriate.
 A dull-sided or lazy horse who understands leg aids but tends to ignore them might benefit from the added clarity of a spur.
 In contrast, a sensitive, forward, or green horse could find the pressure alarming, leading to anxiety, tension, or even bolting.
 Pay close attention to your horse’s reactions.
 If they show negative signs like pinning their ears, swishing their tail excessively, or kicking out when you apply leg, a spur is likely not the right tool and could be causing discomfort or confusion.

-Knowing When to Skip the Spurs
+Knowing When to Say No to Spurs

 Knowing when not to use spurs is just as important as knowing how to use them correctly.
 If you have any doubt about your ability to keep your leg still, leave them off.
 If your horse is showing signs of stress or resistance, it’s time to put the spurs away and re-evaluate your training approach.
 Incorrect use can easily scratch a horse's sensitive skin or create sourness toward work.
 Spurs should never be a shortcut or a substitute for proper training.
 If your horse isn’t responding to your leg, the answer lies in patient, consistent training to improve their understanding—not in reaching for a sharper tool.
 Prioritizing your horse’s well-being is always the right choice, a philosophy we’ve stood by since we started our family-owned business.

-Debunking Common Myths About Spurs
+Common Myths About Spurs, Debunked

 Spurs are one of the most misunderstood pieces of riding equipment, and a lot of misconceptions float around the barn and online.
 When you see a skilled rider use them, it looks effortless, but it’s easy to worry about their potential for harm.
 Let’s clear the air and tackle some of the most common myths head-on so you can feel confident in your knowledge.

-Myth #1: Spurs Are Inherently Cruel
+Myth #1: Spurs Are Always Cruel

 Let’s get this one out of the way first: Spurs themselves are not cruel.
 Like any tool, from a bit to a riding crop, their impact depends entirely on the hands—or in this case, the legs—of the person using them.
 A spur is simply an object; it’s the rider’s intent, timing, and skill that determine whether it’s a tool for clear communication or a source of discomfort.
 When used correctly by a rider with quiet, independent legs, a spur provides a subtle cue.
 The problem arises when a rider is unbalanced or uses them out of frustration, which is a reflection of the rider’s training, not a flaw in the tool itself.

-Myth #2: Bigger Spurs Are Harsher
+Myth #2: Bigger Spurs Are Always Harsher

 This myth seems logical at first glance, but it’s actually the opposite of the truth.
 The harshness of a spur isn't about its size but its design, specifically the surface area that makes contact with the horse.
 Think of it this way: would you rather be poked with a sharp pencil point or the flat end of an eraser?
 A spur with a small, pointy rowel concentrates pressure on one tiny spot, making it much sharper.
 In contrast, a spur with a larger, smoother, or rounded rowel distributes that same pressure over a wider area, resulting in a milder, less direct signal.
 When browsing different horse tack, you'll see a wide variety of designs, and understanding this principle is key to choosing the right one.

-Myth #3: Spurs Are for Punishment
+Myth #3: Spurs Are a Tool for Punishment

 This is a major misunderstanding of a spur’s purpose.
 Spurs should never, ever be used to punish a horse.
 Their job is to refine and add clarity to a leg cue that the horse already understands, not to startle or discipline them for a mistake.
 Think of it as a whisper to get your horse’s attention when your normal voice isn’t quite cutting through.
 Using spurs out of anger or as a form of punishment is not only ineffective but also damages the trust between you and your horse.
 It creates fear and anxiety, which are the biggest roadblocks to a successful partnership.
 True horsemanship is built on clear communication and mutual respect, not force.

-How to Choose the Right Spurs
+How to Choose the Right Pair of Spurs

 Once you’ve determined that spurs are the right tool for you and your horse, the next step is choosing the right pair.
 This isn’t just about aesthetics; it’s about finding a tool that complements your riding, suits your horse’s sensitivity, and aligns with your discipline.
 The right pair will feel like a natural extension of your leg, allowing for subtle communication.
 Making a thoughtful choice is one of the most important steps in ensuring spurs are used humanely and effectively, helping you refine your cues instead of relying on pressure.

-Matching the Spur Style to Your Discipline
+Choosing a Spur Style for Your Discipline

 The world of horse tack is vast, and spurs are no exception.
 The type of riding you do heavily influences the style you’ll choose.
 Western disciplines often use spurs with longer shanks and rowels (the little spinning wheels), designed for a specific leg cue.
 English disciplines, like dressage or jumping, typically use more subtle spurs, such as the Prince of Wales or simple knob-end styles.
 The key is to select a spur that is appropriate for your sport’s conventions and effective for delivering the light, precise signals your horse understands.